 Base Salary.
 To attract and retain qualified executives, base salary is provided to our executive officers.
 The base salary is determined based on position and responsibility using competitive criteria within the transportation industry.
-During its review of base salaries for the executives, our Compensation Committee primarily considers (i) market data provided by our outside consultants, (ii) an internal review of the executive's compensation, both individually and relative to other officers and (iii) individual performance of the executive.
+During its review of base salaries for the executives, our Compensation Committee primarily considers (i) market data provided by our outside consultants, (ii) an internal review of the executive's compensation, both individually and relative to other officers, and (iii) individual performance of the executive.
 Salary levels are typically reviewed annually as part of our annual performance review process as well as upon a promotion or other change in job responsibilities.
-Increases are based on increases in the cost of living, individual performance and, to a lesser extent, trends within the industry.
-For 2012, the Compensation Committee, upon the recommendation of management, did not provide increases in base salary for the named executive officers.
-The Compensation Committee did increase the annual cash incentive target to 70% of the executive's annual base salary from 60% of the executive's annual base salary.
+Increases are based on increases in the cost of living, individual performance and market data.
+For 2013, the Compensation Committee provided a 3% increase in salary for each executive officer and also provided a market adjustment of \$50,000 for Mr. David Yeager and Mr. Mark Yeager and \$35,000 for Ms. Pizzuto and Mr. Zeilstra.

 Annual Cash Incentive.
 The Company's annual cash incentive recognizes and rewards executives for taking actions that build the value of the Company and generate competitive total returns for stockholders.
 Our annual cash incentive is determined with the assistance of the third party survey data referred to above and the value of the target award is generally set at 70% of the executive's annual base salary.
 This incentive is based solely on earnings per share ("EPS") for our Chief Executive Officer and President.
 For our other executive officers, this incentive is based on a combination of EPS (80%) and on individual performance compared against certain pre-determined personal goals (20%).
 The personal goals vary by officer.
-For 2012, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
+For 2013, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
 For our other executives, the personal goals were generally tied to specific objectives within their area of responsibility.
 The personal goals are generally set at a level that is believed to be achievable with superior personal performance.

-Ms. Pizzuto's personal goals required her to maintain strong investor relations (35%), maintain strong financial processes, controls and team leaders (35%) and ensure Mode Transportation LLC ("Mode") implements good processes and controls and makes a well-controlled and efficient transition to Hub's systems (30%).
-Ms. Pizzuto met or exceeded each of these goals and earned her full annual cash incentive related to her personal goals of \$46,900.
+Ms. Pizzuto's personal goals required her to maintain strong investor relations (35%), maintain strong financial processes, controls and team leaders at Hub (35%) and ensure Mode Transportation LLC ("Mode") implements good processes and controls and makes a well-controlled and efficient transition to Hub's systems (30%).
+Ms. Pizzuto's target incentive related to personal goals was \$53,207, with a target incentive of \$18,622 for the investor relations goals, \$18,622 for the Hub financial process goals and \$15,963 for the Mode process goals.
+Ms. Pizzuto earned 71% or \$13,296 related to her investor relations goals, 57% or \$10,633 related to the Hub financial process goals and 50% or \$7,982 related to the Mode process goals.
+Ms. Pizzuto's total bonus related to personal goals was therefore \$31,911.